 There are many benefits to learning a musical instrument.
 As well as developing instrumental and vocal skills, learning how to play an instrument also helps students to improve many core skills such as memory, co-ordination, self-discipline, motivation, time management, team work, confidence, creativity and imagination.

-New this year, Overture is a highly subsidised, targeted programme of instrumental learning that supports groups of students to learn to play rarer instruments in school.
-We are offering the scheme to primary and secondary level students in Key Stages Two and Three, with priority given to primary level and Year 7 students.
+Overture is a highly subsidised, targeted programme of instrumental learning that supports groups of students to learn to play instruments in school.
+We are offering the scheme to primary and secondary level students in KS2 and KS3 (Year 7/8 students).

-Instrumental tuition on a specific agreed instrument is given to two groups of seven students learning in 30 minute sessions.
-We agree the instrument to be learnt with the school, subject to availability of sufficient instruments and tutors, and the instrumental learning already available in school.
+Instrumental tuition on a specific agreed instrument is given to two groups of between seven and ten students learning in 30-minute sessions.
+We agree the instrument to be learnt with the school (subject to availability).

 Overture is a great way to evidence 'Range Of Offer' in a school's Artsmark submission.